Linda Fiorentino: Early career and breakthrough

-Fiorentino landed her first professional role after her first professional audition in 1985 when she was cast in Vision Quest as Carla, the romantic partner of the lead character, a high school wrestler played by Matthew Modine.
+Fiorentino landed her first professional role after her first professional audition in 1985 when she was cast in Vision Quest (1985) as Carla, the romantic partner of the lead character, a high school wrestler played by Matthew Modine.
 Fiorentino beat out Rebecca de Mornay, Rosanna Arquette and Demi Moore for the role.
 The film was a moderate success in theaters but has gone on to become a cult classic.
 Film critic Roger Ebert said of the newcomer, "Without having met the actress, it's impossible for me to speculate on how much of Carla is original work and how much is Fiorentino's personality.
 What comes across, though, is a woman who is enigmatic without being egotistical, detached without being cold, self-reliant without being suspicious.
 She has a way of talking – kind of deliberately objective – that makes you listen to everything she says."

 Due to her "cinematic combination of spunk and sexiness", "a considerable amount of heat" was generated in Fiorentino's early career.
 Subsequently, she was approached by both Tom Cruise and director Tony Scott for the role of Charlotte "Charlie" Blackwood (Cruise's character's love interest) in Top Gun.
-Despite getting along with Cruise and recognising the film's commercial potential, Fiorentino declined due to objecting to the film's "pro-military stance"; the role was then given to Kelly McGillis.
+Despite getting along with Cruise and recognising the film's commercial potential, Fiorentino declined, objecting to the film's "pro-military stance".
+The role was then given to Kelly McGillis.

 In 1985, she starred in the espionage comedy film Gotcha!, which was filmed in Los Angeles, Paris and Berlin.
 Her co-star, Anthony Edwards, later directed her in Charlie's Ghost Story.
 Giving the film two stars out of four, Roger Ebert of the Chicago Sun-Times described the European sequences as "a well-directed cat-and-mouse game" that lost its way in the final act after returning to the United States, with the film's main flaw being a focus on Edwards' character when Fiorentino was far more intriguing: "I'll bet the men who made this movie just assumed it had to be told from his point of view, and never considered hers.
 Too bad.
 I think they missed their best chance."
 Fiorentino spoke negatively of the film saying, "It's not my kind of film," and, "These kinds of movies are like drinking beer all the time."

-For the rest of the mid-to-late 1980s, she appeared as a downtown artist in Martin Scorsese's After Hours and as the wife of an art collector in 1920's Paris in Alan Rudolph's The Moderns.
+For the rest of the mid-to-late 1980s, she appeared as a downtown artist in Martin Scorsese's After Hours (1985) and as the wife of an art collector in 1920's Paris in Alan Rudolph's The Moderns (1988).
 After Hours was critically acclaimed for its black humor, and is considered to be an underrated Scorsese film.
 Roger Ebert gave After Hours a rating of four out of four stars and added the film to his "Great Movies" list.
 In its review of The Moderns, Variety wrote: "Fiorentino is ideal as the gorgeous American of a prosaic background over whom men may lose their hearts, mind and lives."